 Now that you know what to look for to find your arch height (and some of the potential foot problems to be aware of), the next step to finding the perfect neutral shoe for arch support is to look for extra cushioning.

 If you’re looking for the best walking shoes for high arches, we want you to remember to look for durable and comfortable shoe that is cushioned and havepadding in the areas of your feet that will receive the most pressure based on your arch height.
 For example, if you have high arched feet, it’s important to look for footwear that has extra cushioning in the forefoot and rearfoot to help absorb the pressure that is offset from having high arched feet, or pes cavus.
 Having proper support and shock absorption for your arches includes having the cushioning your feet need to feel comfortable and supported all day long.
 If you want to feel like you’re walking on clouds, gel cushioning and memory foam are the name of the game.
 Anyone who says that having shoes you love means being in pain hasn’t walked a mile in Vionic!

 Remember Arch Support Isn’t Just For Athletic Shoes

-If you’re looking for the best shoes for arch support and shock absorption, you have to find a company that places an emphasis on both support and style so that you not only have the arch support your feet need, you have shoes that compliment your style and elevate your outfit.
+If you’re looking for the best shoes for arch support and shock absorption, you have to find a company that places an emphasis on both support and style so that you not only have the arch support your feet need, but you have shoes that compliment your style and elevate your outfit.
 At Vionic, our mission is to create stylish footwear that hugs your arches like a natural footprint in all of the latest footwear styles that you’re looking for.
 Vionic’s science-backed innovative shoes combine pioneering biomechanics technology, fashion-forward style, and high-quality materials to make sure all your shoes have the arch support you need without sacrificing style.
-Whether you are looking for breathable work out shoes or a stylish pair of booties, we promise our shoes will provide you with the perfect amount of support for all-day comfort.
+Whether you are looking for breathable work out shoes or a stylish pair of booties with arch support, we promise our stability shoes will provide you with the perfect amount of support for all-day comfort.